 During the procedure

-Ablative laser resurfacing is an outpatient procedure.
-Your doctor will numb your skin with local anesthetics.
+Your doctor may do laser resurfacing as an outpatient procedure.
+Your care team will numb skin with medication.
 For extensive resurfacing, such as treatment to your whole face, you might be sedated.

 During ablative laser resurfacing, an intense beam of light energy (laser) is directed at your skin.
 The laser beam destroys the outer layer of skin (epidermis).
 At the same time, the laser heats the underlying skin (dermis), which stimulates collagen production over time, resulting in better skin tone and texture.
 Ablative laser resurfacing typically takes between 30 minutes and two hours, depending on the technique used and the size of the area treated.
 This approach usually needs only one treatment.

 After the procedure

 After ablative laser resurfacing, the treated skin will be raw, swollen and itchy.
 Your doctor will apply a thick ointment to the treated skin and might cover the area with an airtight and watertight dressing.
-To relieve pain, take an over-the-counter pain reliever and apply ice packs.
-Your doctor will explain how to care for your skin.
-You might prefer to remain home while you heal.
-Once new skin completely covers the treated area — usually after one or two weeks depending on the depth of resurfacing and type of laser — you can use cosmetics to conceal any redness.
+You may take a pain reliever and use cool compresses.
+New skin usually covers the area in one or two weeks and full recovery takes at least a month.
+During this time do not use products that may irritate your face, such as cosmetics and sunscreens.
+And avoid situations that increase your risk of infection, such as public whirlpools.
+Always use sun protection following laser resurfacing.

-Results after nonablative laser resurfacing tend to be gradual and progressive, rather than immediate and dramatic.
+Results after nonablative laser resurfacing tend to be gradual and progressive.
 You're more likely to notice improvements in skin texture and pigment than in wrinkles.

 After laser resurfacing, avoid unprotected sun exposure for one year to prevent irregular pigmentation.
-Keep in mind that your results might not be permanent, since as you age you'll continue to acquire lines by squinting and smiling.
+Keep in mind that your results might not be permanent.
+As you age you'll continue to get lines by squinting and smiling.
 New sun damage also can reverse your results.
 Every day, use a moisturizer and a sunscreen with an SPF of at least 30.